 Haydn, who in their popularity and diversity are both unique.
 Besides great concerts in Eisenstadt and Esterháza, Harnoncourt conducts Haydn's famous opera Il mondo della Luna at the stunning Theater an der Wien.
 In his inimitable way Harnoncourt presents his own picture of Haydn, which is different from anything we have known before.

 Haydn's lifetime saw a series of striking changes in musical style.
-At the time of his birth and childhood baroque traditions still prevailed.
-By the end of his life the apparent stability of the classical style was being challenged, notably by Beethoven.
+At the time of his birth and childhood Baroque traditions still prevailed.
+By the end of his life the apparent stability of the Classical style was being challenged, notably by Beethoven.
 Haydn did not simply live through this long development; he was a central part of it.
-Nele Münchmeyer's documentary throws light upon Haydn as the ingenious composer and as the private person – the "Libertine" in his private life and the "Servant" as the Kapellmeister of Esterházys'.
+Nele Munchmeyer's documentary throws light upon Haydn as the ingenious composer and as the private person – the "Libertine" in his private life and the "Servant" as the Kapellmeister of the Esterhazys.

 The film includes excerpts from highly acclaimed performances of Haydn works.
-Amongst them are: the opera, Armida with the German Soprano Annette Dasch, Arias from Haydn performed by the Freiburger Barockorchester and the Baritone Thomas Quasthoff, performances of Die Schöpfung and Die Jahreszeiten conducted by Roger Norrington.
+Amongst them are the opera Armida with the German soprano Annette Dasch, arias from Haydn performed by the Freiburger Barockorchester and the baritone Thomas Quasthoff, and performances of Die Schopfung and Die Jahreszeiten conducted by Roger Norrington.

 Mariss Jansons and the Royal Concertgebouw Orchestra with Arthur Honegger's Third Symphony, "Liturgique" from the main hall of the Concertgebouw in Amsterdam.